Time to lock in.

 8. A study room that doubles up as a hobby room/man cave

 Your study room doesn’t just have to be a study room.
-If you’ve got space to spare, consider turning it into a multipurpose area where you can indulge in your hobbies as well.
+Consider turning it into a multipurpose area where you can indulge in your hobbies as well.